bitfinity-network/canister-sdk/ic-helpers/src/stable/README.md

     This system call traps if dst+size exceeds the size of the WebAssembly memory or offset+size exceeds the size of the stable memory.
      This system call is experimental.
 It may be changed or removed in the future.
 Canisters using it may stop working.

-Basically, all operations on stable memory can only be done through these four methods.
+Basically, all operations on stable memory can only be done through these four low-level api, and it is raw and provides few safe mechanism.
+It is necessary to ensure that the data will not be overwritten or damaged in the logic of the canister.

 ## Memory trait
 Memory trait from [stable-structures](https://github.com/dfinity/ic/blob/8d7d9b44ee/rs/stable-structures/src/lib.rs#L25) in ic: